Our Proteomics Facility uses mass spectrometry and is equipped with six state-of-the-art mass spectrometers covering a wide range of applications.

 Can be done on the Maldi-TOF or by LCMS on the QTOF (Synapt G2-Si).

 For Maldi provide 10 µl containing 200 pmoles of protein in water or weak buffer/salt solution (no glycerol).
-For QTOF provide 10 µl containing 100 pmoles of protein, can be a mixture of proteins and may contain buffer salts etc.
+For QTOF provide at least 10 µl at 50 µM protein, can be a mixture of proteins and may contain buffer, salts, but no detergent.

-Both termini can be sequenced up to 30 aa, but the terminal 10 aa can only be estimated if sequence is known.
-Provide 10 µl containing 1 nmole of pure protein in water or weak buffer, success depends on individual protein and purity of sample.
+Both termini can be sequenced up to 20-30 aa, but the terminal 10 aa can only be estimated if sequence is known and success depends on individual protein and purity of sample.

 Identification of individual proteins

-Mostly done by peptide mass fingerprinting (PMF) after trypsin digestion on the Maldi-TOF; for weak samples and mixtures of protein LC-MS/MS the Orbitrap will used.
+Mostly done by peptide mass fingerprinting (PMF) after trypsin digestion on the Maldi-TOF; for weak samples and mixtures of protein LC-MS/MS on an Orbitrap Tribrid will used.

-Provide excised gel bands or protein solution (10 µl containing 50 pmoles, detergent-free).
+Provide excised gel bands (processed according to the Trypsin digestion protocol) or protein solution (10 µl containing some 50 pmoles, detergent-free).
 For gel staining use instant blue or similar and do not over stain.
 Do NOT use silver staining.
-Destain with 30% ethanol at 65°C. If you want to submit more than 8 gel bands, you should prepare them for the trypsin digestion according to the preparation of gel slices for Trypsin digestion protocol.

 Analysis of complex protein samples